 Management will tell you about some restrictions.
 For a complete overview, you’ll need the feedback of the residents of the community.

 The community or your home must be affordable.
 Period.
-I’ll suggest that your monthly expenses shouldn’t exceed 80% of your monthly income.
-The 20% should go into an investment account and be kept safe for any unforeseen circumstances.
+I’ll suggest that your monthly expenses shouldn’t be more than 80% of your monthly income.
+The rest of the 20% should go into an investment account and be kept safe for any unforeseen circumstances.

 The idea of affordability varies from person to person.
 If you are not clear about your future expenses or savings, please consult a reputable financial counselor in your area.
-It will help you set up a budget and plan your next move.
+He will help you set up a budget so you can plan your next move.